Broker-Dealers and Sales Representatives

 NOTE: All amendments to the Form U-4 and withdrawal requests filed on the Form U-5 must be filed with CRD.

-Mortgage broker-dealers whose business involves raising money from individual investors, and is not limited exclusively to placing mortgage loans with institutional investors are subject to the broker-dealer licensing requirements under the state securities laws.
+Mortgage broker-dealers: Those whose businesses involve raising money from individual investors, and are not limited exclusively to placing mortgage loans with institutional investors are subject to the broker-dealer licensing requirements under Colorado securities laws and must apply directly to the Division for licensing.

 Attn: Annastasia Valencia